moods-1/moods-u-online/README.md

 ![](Moods-U-Online.gif)

 An online university for software engineering.
-Users can browse, and purchase courses.
+Users can browse, and purchase courses with Stripe.
+A PDF invoice is downloaded when a purchase is made.
 A logged in user can view and edit their profile, and they can also view their enrolled courses.

 ### Tools

 - React JS
 - JavaScript ES6
+- Stripe
 - HTML5
 - CSS3
 - Tailwind CSS